-Algeria: The death toll from forest fires rises to at least 38 | Africanews
+Algeria: Death toll from forest fires rises to at least 38 | Africanews

 At least thirty eight people have died and several dozen were injured in forest fires that affected Wednesday 14 departments in northern Algeria, reviving the spectre of the summer of 2021, the deadliest in the country's modern history.

-"Thirty eight people died: two in Setif (east) and 24 in El Tarf (east), near the border with Tunisia, Interior Minister Kamel Beldjoud announced during the 8:00 p.m. news).
+"Twenty six people died: two in Setif (east) and 24 in El Tarf (east), near the border with Tunisia, Interior Minister Kamel Beldjoud announced during the 8:00 p.m. news).
+That number was later revised to 38 Thursday morning.

 Several people suffered burns or breathing difficulties but no new official figure was given on the number of injured.

 A previous report by the civil protection said that four people had various degrees of burns and 41 others suffered from breathing difficulties in Souk Ahras, another border town with Tunisia.

-Impressive television images show residents of this city fleeing their homes in the face of flames.
+Television images showed residents of the city fleeing their homes in the face of flames.

 According to local media, more than 350 families fled their homes in Souk Ahras.
+The gendarmerie closed several roads because of the fires.

 "Thirty-nine fires in 14 wilayas (prefectures) are ongoing," said in the afternoon the civil protection, noting that the wilaya of El Tarf recorded the largest number of fires with 16 fires, many still ongoing.